droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > [!lore]+ **The Shepherd**
 > The Tarokka card is a message sent by the spirit of Saint Markovia.
 While she cannot enter the Abbot’s soul herself, she hopes that the players will conjure her so that she may speak with the Abbot on their behalf.

-The players can again attempt to persuade the Abbot to reunite with the shard of divinity by making any reasonable argument and succeeding on a DC 15 Diplomacy check, made with advantage if their arguments directly rebut the Dark Powers’ whispers or if they mention St. Markovia’s seance.
+The players can again attempt to persuade the Abbot to reunite with the shard of divinity by making any reasonable argument and succeeding on a DC 24 Diplomacy check, made with +2 Circumstance Bonus if their arguments directly rebut the Dark Powers’ whispers or if they mention St. Markovia’s seance.

 > [!abstract]+ **Redemption Failed**
 > If the players attempt to persuade the Abbot here without first summoning St. Markovia and fail, the darkness grows deeper and more oppressive, while the Abbot curls further into himself, his wings seeming to wither and crack.
 “Do you not see?" he whispers, his voice barely audible.
 “Even you cannot deny my damnation.
 It is ended."